slafs/cookiecutter-django/README.rst

   values (e.g. RedisCache, EmailSettings etc.)
 * Django-compressor or similar tool
 * Celery with redis as a broker and result store
-* Use fakeS3 or S3Proxy docker container to reduce dev/prod parity

 .. _fig: http://fig.sh
 .. _docker: https://docker.com